ministryofjustice/cloud-platform/architecture-decision-record/cp30/ADR-002-argocd-gitops-fleet-management.md

 ## Decision

-**We will use the EKS Capability for Argo CD on the hub cluster as the managed GitOps controller, with per-BU AppProject-based separation enforcing both environment and tenant isolation.**
+**We will use the EKS Capability for Argo CD as the managed GitOps controller, deployed as two hubs — one per environment tier (non-live and live) — with per-BU AppProject-based separation enforcing tenant isolation within each tier.**

 This provides AWS-managed HA, upgrades, and native cross-account private cluster connectivity via EKS ARN + Access Entries — without VPC peering or TGW routing between accounts.
-A single Argo CD Capability instance manages both live and non-live clusters across all BUs (EKS limits one Argo CD Capability per cluster).
-Isolation is enforced through a per-BU, per-environment AppProject model where each project's destination allowlist restricts deployments to a single cluster ARN.
+Each hub runs a single Argo CD Capability instance (EKS limits one Argo CD Capability per cluster) and manages only the spokes in its own tier: the `cloud-platform-nonlive` hub manages non-live spokes, and the `cloud-platform-live` hub manages live spokes.
+Environment isolation is therefore structural — live and non-live credentials never co-reside on the same hub compute.
+Within each tier, a per-BU AppProject model provides tenant isolation, where each project's destination allowlist restricts deployments to a single cluster ARN.

 ### AppProject Hierarchy